 A healthy diet for your eyes should include plenty of colorful fruits and vegetables.
 Foods such as carrots, tomatoes, bell peppers, strawberries, pumpkin, corn and cantaloupe supply vitamins A and C, and carotenoids: the compounds that give these fruits and vegetables their yellow, orange, and red pigments.
 These are thought to help decrease the risk of many eye diseases.
-These foods also help because they provide beta carotene, vitamins C and E, as well as Zinc.
-Orange yellow fruits and vegetables also supply Zeaxanthin and lutein and as in the yokes of eggs.
+These foods also help because they provide beta carotene, vitamins C and E, as well as zinc.
+Orange yellow fruits and vegetables also supply zeaxanthin and lutein and as in the yolks of eggs.

-Leafy Greens such as spinach, kale, and collard greens, to name just a few, are packed with Zeaxanthin and Lutein, important pigments that are found in the macula of the eye.
-Broccoli, peas and avocados are also a good supply of this powerful antioxidant duo.
-Fish (such as salmon, halibut, and tuna), walnuts, and flax seeds will all supply omega-3 fatty acids which are important to overall health and eye health.
+Leafy Greens such as spinach, kale, and collard greens, to name just a few, are packed with zeaxanthin and lutein, important pigments that are found in the macula of the eye.
+Broccoli, peas, and avocados are also a good supply of this powerful antioxidant duo.
+Fish (such as salmon, halibut, and tuna), walnuts, and flax seeds will all supply Omega-3 fatty acids which are important to overall health and eye health.
 One study of women who consumed seafood 2 to 4 times a week showed a decrease in their risk of occasional dry eyes by 45%.
-These same omega 3 fatty acids, may work just as well for men.
+These same Omega-3 fatty acids may work just as well for men.
 A diet containing foods with a low glycemic index (GI) may also be beneficial to maintaining eye health.
-Swap refined carbohydrates for quinoa, brown rice, whole oats and whole-wheat breads and pasta.
-The vitamin E, zinc and niacin found in whole grains also help promote overall eye health.
+Swap refined carbohydrates for quinoa, brown rice, whole oats, whole-wheat bread, and pasta.
+The vitamins E, zinc, and niacin found in whole grains also help promote overall eye health.
 Kidney beans, black-eyed peas, and lentils are sources of bioflavonoids and zinc — thought to help support retinal health.